 Whenever you massage always make sure your baby is happy for you to do so.
 Always watch and listen to their reactions and if they’ve had enough give them a break or leave the massage for another day.

-To find out more about the benefits and where you can attend a local baby massage course to learn a full routine contact the International Association of Infant Massage.
+To find out where you can attend a local baby massage course to learn a full routine contact the International Association of Infant Massage.